 Key initiatives, opportunities & risks

-The reason for the regulatory light touch is principally because banks in Singapore see the opportunities of the and are already keenly pursuing them, with competition driving innovation.
+The reason for the regulatory light touch is principally because banks in Singapore see the opportunities of the #technology and are already keenly pursuing them, with competition driving innovation.

 DBS, for instance, launched an Innovation Plan in mid-2015 that had over 1,000 experiments in APIs, cloud computing, microservice architecture and Machine Learning.
 In May 2016, OCBC Bank launched the first open API developer platform in Asia, Connect2OCBC.
 CitiBank’s Global Developer Hub opened its first platform in Singapore in late 2016; Standard Chartered did so in early 2017, and DBS in November that year launched an API platform with more than 20 categories and 155 functions.
 More recently UOB announced plans to launch an open, digital-only bank.